boocs/unreal-clangd/README.md

 # Unreal 5.2+ Clangd extension for VSCode (Intellisense+)

-Extension v2.5.0: For 5.2 and newer releases
+Extension v2.5.0: For 5.2 and newer releases (Including 5.4+)

 This version now uses Native project Intellisense files instead of using the UBT's mode `GenerateClangDataBase`.